enriquea/dnm_chd/README.md

 #### Description

-We here combined the data from the two largest genetic studies in CHD and re-annotated the dataset using the Variant Effect Predictor (v90) tool.
+We here combined the data from two genetic studies in CHD and re-annotated the dataset using the Variant Effect Predictor (v90) tool.
 A mutation rate-based testing was done to evaluate the impact of DNM at gene level (MUPIT tool https://github.com/jeremymcrae/mupit).
-The analysis focused on rare variants with a MAF 0.1%.
+The analysis focused on rare variants with MAF (gnomad) 0.1%.

 #### Datasets